Men's chorus: Overview

-"Männerchor" male voice choirs in Germany
+Männerchöre in Germany

 Male voice choirs were an innovation of the 19th century.
 Traditional values, with an increasingly patriotic stance and coupled with the social pleasures of a circle of friends stood at the centre of the movement.
 Older folk songs found new popularity in the first half of the 19th century (Romantic Age).
-A capella four-voice male voice choirs supplemented the established choral forms of a mix of male, female and children's voices.
+A cappella four-voice male voice choirs supplemented the established choral forms of a mix of male, female and children's voices.
 National musical education was supposed to be promoted along with the political and social Enlightenment.
-Carl Friedrich Zelter (1758–1832) and above all Friedrich Silcher (1789–1860) were instrumental in influencing the development of a choral life, where choirs took root with a constitution, committee and – in the full flush of enthusiasm – showed all the "bells and whistles" of an organisation.
+Carl Friedrich Zelter (1758–1832) and above all Friedrich Silcher (1789–1860) were instrumental in influencing the development of a choral life, where choirs took root with a constitution, committee and–in the full flush of enthusiasm–showed all the "bells and whistles" of an organisation.
 In Switzerland, Hans Georg Nägeli continued this movement.

 The choirs often gave themselves evocative names.
 If an enthusiast had spent a few days at the "golden Rhine", he would feel called on to found a choir on the River Weser with a name such as "Lorelei" or "Stolzenfels".
 Hoarse male voices called themselves "Harmony" or named their organisation "Concordia", or "The Warbling Nightingale".
 Such vocal enthusiasm was often bound with patriotism and love of nature.
 The life of such a club and the joy of singing in harmony was supposed to be especially helpful in diverting attention from a hard day's work.

 The musical content, after the initially more political forays, was accordingly: homeland, German forests, songs about the fruit of the grape, and of course – love.
 Areas which overflow with tourists today were once serenaded as quiet, romantic spots, in songs such as : ("In der Drosselgass“), "Zu Rüdesheim" and "Vater Rhein".
 In such songs, one would roam as a musician ("Spielmann") or hunter ("Jäger") through the country, and one felt oneself to be as free as a gypsy.

 After the Second World War, the survivors found themselves back in their choirs, at first with new members, but the more the dreams of travel and romantic interludes could be actually realised with increasing wealth, the less the members had to seek the experiences about which they sang in thoughts alone.
 Thus began a gradual decline as the members of the great choirs aged and died and no new members replaced them.
-Despite this decline, there were still about 9641 male voice choirs in Germany around the year 2002 – about 15.9% of all choral forms.
+Despite this decline, there were still about 9641 male voice choirs in Germany around the year 2002–about 15.9% of all choral forms.